 There are lots of occasions when a one-piece waterproof motorcycle suit could come in handy.
 You could be riding in leathers, which have a tendency to soak up water like a sponge in a downpour, or perhaps wearing an armoured shirt, with all the inbuilt protection you need – except from wind or rain.
 You could just be out an about in a nice retro leather and jeans and don’t want to ruin it all.

-Whatever the reason, unless you’re staying within a stone’s throw of home, then you will probably want some waterproofs with you in case your dry ride turns wet – let’s face it, it’s a distinct possibility in the UK and various other riding favourites, such as mountainous regions, for example.
+Whatever the reason, unless you’re staying within a stone’s throw of home, it's a good idea to carry waterproofs with you in case your dry ride turns wet – let’s face it, it’s a distinct possibility in the UK and various other riding favourites, such as mountainous regions, for example.

 And like other forms of clothing – leathers, in particular – waterproofs come in two varieties; two-piece or single-piece suits.

-While many like the flexibility of two-piece waterproofs, a single-piece suit can offer great waterproofing while also providing a closer and snugger fit with less billowing and flapping.
+While many like the flexibility of separate garments, a one-piece waterproof motorcycle suit can offer great waterproofing while also providing a closer and snugger fit with less billowing and flapping.

 And though it can appear contrary, they can also be easier to get on and off and to store on the bike, with just a single garment to worry about.

 Most over suits will be in simple waterproof material and not something like Gore-Tex or a similar membrane.

 This means that they may not breathe and if you’re inside them for a long period of time, they may start to get a bit sweaty.

 However, they will keep the cold rain and wind from outside out and it’s generally accepted that a little moisture inside from your body is far better than a soaking from outside.